NetApp/Verda/README.md

 ## Troubleshooting failures

-* If the execution of a hook fails, the return code is captured and is included in the hook failure event.
-This is also captured in Astra Control's Activity.
+* If the execution of a hook fails, the return code is captured and is included in the hook failure event and captured in the operation's CR status.
-* If a hook script fails, the script's stderr/stdout output is logged in the Nautilus logs.
-It is important to note that execution hook failures are soft.
+* If a hook script fails, the script's stderr/stdout output is logged in the operation's CR status.
-* The failure does NOT cause the operation to be tagged as a failure.
+* It is important to note that execution hook failures are soft.
+The failure does NOT cause the operation to be tagged as a failure.

 ## Notes about execution hooks

 Consider the following when planning execution hooks for your apps.

- * Astra Control requires execution hooks to be written in the format of executable shell scripts.
+ * Trident protect requires execution hooks to be written in the format of executable shell scripts.

- * Script size is limited to 128KB.
+ * Script size is limited to 96kB.

- *  Astra Control uses execution hook settings and any matching criteria to determine which hooks are applicable to a snapshot or restore.
+ *  Trident protect uses execution hook settings and any matching criteria to determine which hooks are applicable to a snapshot or restore.
     All execution hook failures are soft failures; other hooks and the snapshot/restore are still attempted even if a hook fails.
-However, when a hook fails, a warning event is recorded in the Activity page event log.
+However, when a hook fails, a warning event is recorded in the operation's CR status.

- *  To create, edit, or delete execution hooks, you must be a Astra Control user with Owner, Admin, or Member permissions.

- *  If an execution hook takes longer than 25 minutes to run, the hook will fail, creating an event log entry with a return code of "N/A".
+ *  When creating an execution hook CR, you can define the timeout as a number defining how long in minutes that the execution hook is allowed to run.
+The minimum value is 1 minute, and the default value is 25 minutes if not specified.
+If an execution hook takes longer than the timeout to run, the hook will fail, creating an entry in the hook operation's CR.
 Any affected snapshot will time out and be marked as failed, with a resulting event log entry noting the timeout.

     - Since execution hooks often reduce or completely disable the functionality of the application they are running against, you should always try to minimize the time your custom execution hooks take to run.

- *  When you add or edit an execution hook to an application, you can add filters to an execution hook to mange which containers the hook will match.
+ *  When you add an execution hook to an application, you can add filters to an execution hook to mange which containers the hook will match.
 Filters are useful for applications that use the same container image on all containers, but might use each image for a different purpose (such as Elasticsearch).
 Filters enable you to create scenarios where execution hooks will run on some of those identical containers, but not necessarily all of them.
 If you create multiple filters for a single execution hook, they are combined with a logical AND operator.
 You can have up to 10 active filters per execution hook.
 Each filter you add to an execution hook uses a regular expression to match containers in your cluster.
 When a hook matches a container, the hook will run its associated script on that container.

     * Regular expressions for filters use the [Regular Expression 2 (RE2)](https://github.com/google/re2/wiki/Syntax) syntax, which does not support creating a filter that excludes containers from the list of matches.

     * The following hook filter types are available:
         - Container image
-        - Namespace
+        - Namespace name
         - Pod name
-        - Label
+        - Pod label
         - Container name

  *  When a snapshot or backup is run, execution hook events take place in the following order: